What are Ticks?

 Ticks belong to the family of spiders (arachnids), an adult tick has 8 legs.
 Insects have 6 legs and may have wings too.
 There are over 800 species of ticks known worldwide.
 Ticks are ectoparasites (living on instead of inside a host).
 They need to feed on the blood of mammals, birds, and sometimes reptiles and amphibians.
 Ticks are carriers of a number of diseases that affect both humans and animals.
 Almost all ticks belong to one of two major families, the Ixodidae or hard ticks, which are difficult to crush, and the Argasidae or soft ticks.

 The development of a tick begins when it hatches as Larvae from one of the numerous eggs laid by a female tick.
 The larvae, with a size less than half a millimeter, is barely recognizable with the naked eye.
 It sit’s and waits until it can transfer to a host, usually a small animal or a bird.
-After this first blood meal, the larvae leaves its host and molts into a nymph.
+After this first blood meal, the larvae leave its host and molts into a nymph.

 The sexless Nymph can spend month or years free-living in the undergrowth waiting again for another host and for another blood meal, after which again it will detach itself from the host.
 Depending on the tick species it may go through several nymph stages before it molts into a sexually mature adult tick.

 The adult tick will again sit and wait for a host.
-At all, a tick spends most of its live waiting on the ground, in the undergrowth, on shrubs or grasses.
+At all, a tick spends most of its life waiting on the ground, in the undergrowth, on shrubs or grasses.
 The female Adult tick needs the blood of the host to produce up to 3,000 eggs.
 A full-bodied female tick weighs almost 200 times as much as a hungry tick.
 To take up so much blood may take the female tick up to 10 days before voluntarily leaving her victim.
 The male tick can fertilize the eggs of the female without any further blood meal.

 Tick Bite – risks when bitten by a tick